×

 Prerequisites

-• A cluster configured with the OpenShift SDN CNI network plugin in the network policy isolation mode.
+• You have a cluster configured with the OpenShift SDN CNI network plugin in the network policy isolation mode.

-• A recent backup of the etcd database is available.
+• You have a recent backup of the etcd database.

-• The cluster is in a known good state, without any errors.
+• You checked that your cluster is in a known good state without any errors.

 Procedure